brinvex/brinvex-util-fiobank/README.md

 ### License

-- The _Brinvex FioBank Utils_ is released under version 2.0 of the Apache License.
+- The _Brinvex Fiobank Utils_ is released under version 2.0 of the Apache License.